FatemaAhmedKhalil/kernel-graduation-project/Solution.md

     fi
 ```
 - `file_extension=${PCAP_FILE##*.}` extracts the extension from the file name.
-- Compares the extension with "pcap".
-If it doesn’t match, the script exits with an error.
+- Compares the extension with "pcap" If it doesn’t match, the script exits with an error.

 ```bash
 # Use tshark or similar commands for packet analysis.